-With over 30 rotating projects and new projects being added every quarter, we encourage students to re-apply, especially as particular interests and skills develop!
+With over 35 projects annually and new projects being added every quarter, we encourage students to re-apply, especially as particular interests and skills develop!

 How does working for CESTA provide me with academic, research, and job experience?

 While working on CESTA projects students gain valuable experience.
 Students have access to faculty, staff, and graduate student mentorship in addition to a great working space.
 CESTA provides a community and program that exposes students to relevant on campus tools, people, and resources.
 Students can gain experience working within their field or topic of interest, or gain experience outside of the realm of their major through project-based learning.
-Some students even acquire new technical or conceptual skills.
+Students also acquire new technical and conceptual skills.
 While working on these projects students are also practicing critical soft skills such as problem solving, communication, and time management.

-What does a typical day look like for an RA?
+What does a typical day look like for a Research Intern?